yehudasa/rgw-object-broker/README.md

 ## WARNING!
 The work in this project is a proof of concept and not intended for production.

-## Utilize Kubernetes Service-Catalog to dynamically provision CNS Object Storage.
+## Utilize Kubernetes Service-Catalog to dynamically provision RGW Object Storage.

 ## Overview

 The Ceph RGW object broker is heavily based on the [CNS Object Broker](https://github.com/yard-turkey/cns-object-broker).
-This includes the following documentation.
+This includes this documentation.

 A core feature of the Kubernetes system is the ability to provision block and file storage on demand.
 This project provides the ability to use the [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog) and the RGW Object Broker to provision Ceph RGW backed S3 buckets on demand.
 A Ceph RGW installation can the S3 interface and backing storage.
 Service-Catalog enables communication between a client Kubernetes cluster and service provider.
 The RGW Object Broker is the endpoint to which the Service-Catalog sends requests for services.

 The RGW Object Broker handles requests to create and destroy RGW users and buckets and returns information and credentials that are required to use them.